 - to provide you with services, products or information (such as WI Life magazine) that you have requested;

-- to provide access to “member-only” services such as My WI and WI Training;
+- to provide access to online services such as My WI and WI Training;

 - to provide updates about our work, services, activities, publications or products (where necessary, and only where you have provided your consent to receive such information such as explicitly subscribing to a specific newsletter);